Sunset on Third Street

-Sunset on Third Street (三丁目の夕日 夕焼けの詩, San-Chōme no Yūhi Yūyake no Uta) is a Japanese manga series written and illustrated by Ryōhei Saigan.
-It has been serialized in Shogakukan's seinen manga Big Comic Original since 1974, with its chapters collected in 71 tankōbon volumes as of June 2024.
+Sunset on Third Street (三丁目の夕日・夕焼けの詩, San-chōme no Yūhi Yūyake no Uta) is a Japanese manga series written and illustrated by Ryōhei Saigan.
+It has been serialized in Shogakukan's seinen manga Big Comic Original since 1974, with its chapters collected in 72 tankōbon volumes as of February 2026.

 It was adapted into an anime television series broadcast from 1990 to 1991 and three live-action films: Always: Sunset on Third Street (2005), Always: Sunset on Third Street 2 (2007) and Always: Sunset on Third Street '64 (2012).

 It won the 27th Shogakukan Manga Award for general manga in 1982.

 Overview

-Set in post-war Japan between 1955 and 1964, it focuses on stories illustrating the humor and pathos of ordinary life in the Japan of that era, mainly about the residents of the fictional Tokyo neighborhood "Sunset on Third Street".
-However, many stories take place with one-story characters (not only people but animals and legendary creatures) and in other parts of Japan.
+Set in post-war Japan from 1955 to 1964, the series tells countless stories that illustrate the humor and pathos of ordinary Showa life via the residents of the titular "Sunset on Third Street", a fictional Tokyo neighborhood.
+Though it begins with an exclusive focus on the recently settled Suzuki family and their auto shop, the focus soon expands to include other regulars of the neighborhood, as well as one-shot characters.

+Overall, the series is episodic, with stories following selective continuity.
+Some characters age linearly, while others remain the same age or even grow younger as needed.

 Media

 Manga

-Written and illustrated by Ryōhei Saigan, Sunset on Third Street has been serialized for over forty-five years in Shogakukan's seinen manga magazine Big Comic Original since September 1974.
+Written and illustrated by Ryōhei Saigan, Sunset on Third Street has been serialized for over 45 years in Shogakukan's seinen manga magazine Big Comic Original since September 1974.
 Shogakukan has collected its chapters into individual tankōbon volumes.
 The first volume was released on September 29, 1975.
-As of June 28, 2024, 71 volumes have been released.
+The tankōbon volumes were initially published under the title Poems of the Sunset (夕焼けの詩, Yūyake no Uta), and several feature stories that were never serialized as part of Sunset on Third Street.
+The first volume, in particular, collects Professional Lives (プロフェッショナル列伝, Purofesshonaru Retsuden), Saigan's earliest series for Shogakukan, which is markedly different in tone and focus.
+Starting with the 20th volume, Sunset on Third Street was added to the title of each volume, including re-releases of all prior volumes.
+As of February 27, 2026, 72 volumes have been released.